kunalvirwal/Library-Management-System-Golang/README.md

 - Create `.env` using `sample.env` file and add all the environment variables in it.
   > cp sample.env .env

-- In your mysql shell create an new database
+- In your mysql shell create an new database.
   > create database MVCdb;

 - Bulid the program using